NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 # Python Tutorial
 ---

-In this page, we'll go through a couple of simple examples using the Python interface that illustrate the process of computing fields, transmittance/reflectance spectra, and resonant modes.
-All of the examples here are 2d calculations, simply because they are quicker than 3d and they illustrate most of the essential features.
+We'll go through several examples using the Python interface that demonstrate the process of computing fields, transmittance/reflectance spectra, and resonant modes.
+All of the examples here are 1d or 2d calculations, simply because they are quicker than 3d and they illustrate most of the essential features.
 For more advanced functionality involving 3d computations, see the [Simpetus projects page](http://simpetus.com/projects.html).

 [TOC]